MicrosoftDocs/dynamics-365-project-operations/articles/project-management/resource-estimates.md

 The financial estimate on each resource assignment is calculated as **rate/hr for the assignment multiplied by the number of hours.**  Similar to effort estimate, the financial estimate for cost and revenue for each resource assignment is a complex value stored with the day wise distribution of monetary amount per day.

 ## Summarization of financial estimates for time
-A financial estimate for time on the leaf node task is a sum of the financial estimates on all resources assignments on that task
+A financial estimate for time on the leaf node task is a sum of the financial estimates on all resource assignments on that task
 A financial estimate for time on a summary or parent task is the sum of the financial estimates on all of its child tasks.
 This in turn, adds up the estimated labor cost on the project.

 ![Resource Estimates](./media/navigation12.png)